milselarch/milselarch/README.md

 2. [Towers of hanoi on a FPGA state machine](https://github.com/hithfaernith/compstruct1d)
 Term 4 50.002 1D project game written using the lucid VHDL, with an LED matrix as our display output
 3. [SilentSpeak: Lip reading with phonemes and transformers](https://huggingface.co/SilentSpeak/torchnet/tree/phonemes)
-Term 7 50.035 1D computer vision project to extend the LipNet lip reading neural network architecture using phonemes and sequence-to-sequence transformers
+Term 7 50.035 1D computer vision project using PyTorch to extend the LipNet lip reading neural network architecture using phonemes and sequence-to-sequence transformers

 <!--
 **milselarch/milselarch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.